 BBK shall continuously strive to best serve the interests of its stakeholders, including shareholders, clients, employees, and the public at large.

 The adoption and implementation of corporate governance is the direct responsibility of the Board of Directors, and this endeavour is in line with the policies of regulatory authorities and statutory requirements in the Kingdom of Bahrain and other countries where BBK operates.

-Risk appetite is the level and type of risk that the Bank is willing to assume in order to achieve its strategic and business objectives, keeping in perspective the obligations to its stakeholders.
+Risk appetite is the level and type of risk that the Bank is willing to assume to achieve its strategic and business objectives, keeping in perspective the obligations to its stakeholders.

-The Bank measures the contribution of each business vertical towards key KPIs.
+The Bank measures the contribution of each business vertical against KPIs.